 Design gets a Trail Town into top physical shape.
 Capitalizing on its best assets such as historic buildings and traditional downtown layout is just part of the story.
-An inviting atmosphere created through attractive window displays, professional signage, well-maintained sidewalks, accessible parking areas, appropriate street events and festivals, and expanded the local
+An inviting atmosphere created through attractive window displays, professional signage, well-maintained sidewalks, accessible parking areas, appropriate street

-Michigan - This past spring, the Boyne City Main Street Program celebrated its 10th anniversary.
-Among its many accomplishments, Boyne City's Main Street Program has worked to help install new streets, sidewalks and lighting, assisted in façade improvement projects, initiated new
+The Main Street Program in Northern Michigan - This past spring, the Boyne City Main Street Program celebrated its 10th anniversary.
+Among its many accomplishments, Boyne City's Main Street Program has worked to help install new streets, sidewalks and lighting, assisted in façade improvement projects, initiated new events and festivals, and expanded the local farmers market.